 Audited Source

-Best for documentation, integration test or other supporting repositories where changes don't always need review.
-Audited source branch protection ensures previous changes are visible and can be audited at any time, but does not require changes to be reviewed before they are released.
+Audited Source is best for documentation, integration test or other supporting repositories where changes don’t always need review.
+It ensures previous changes are visible for audit, but doesn’t require review before releasing changes.
 It uses a simple GitHub Flow or trunk-based development branching model with relaxed branch protection rules.

 Recommended branching model patterns explained in under 7 minutes!